limkokhole/frostwire-android/README.md

-# This repository is now deprecated.
+# This repository has been phased out.

 We've changed our code repository structure to a monorepo which contains our android, desktop and common sources.